 |Summer Solstice 382YE||Andronikos of the Lighthouse at Nikephoros|

 |Winter Solstice 381YE||Andronikos of the Lighthouse at Nikephoros|

 |Autumn Equinox 381YE||Marissa Shatterspire|

 |Summer Solstice 381YE||Probus of Shattered Spire|

 |Winter Solstice 376YE||Probus of Shattered Spire|

 Recent Senate Elections

 As an Imperial territory, Redoubt is represented by a senator elected in the Summer.
-This title is currently held by Andronikos of the Lighthouse at Nikephoros; it will be reelected at the next summit.
+This title is currently held by Andronikos of the Lighthouse at Nikephoros; it will be reelected at Summer Solstice 384YE.
 The table to the right shows the citizens who have been elected to hold this title in the years since Empress Britta died.

 - Every region of Redoubt is in the hands of the Urizen (and by extension the Empire) meaning this is a staunchly Imperial territory.

 - Following a naval assault by the Grendel in Winter 380YE, there was a significant barbarian orc presence in Naris (as described here).
 The Freeborn Storm removed this threat in Summer 381YE as described here..